gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 Adding tags on your blog post is a simple way to organize related content together.

-To add tags to your blog posts, you will first want to have your site set up to automatically turn your markdown pages into blog posts.
+To add tags to your blog posts, you will first want to have your site set up to  turn your markdown pages into blog posts.
 To get your blog pages set up, see the [tutorial on Gatsby's data layer](tutorial/part-four/) and [Adding Markdown Pages](docs/adding-markdown-pages/).

 ## Adding `fields` to your blog post

-You add `fields` by putting them in the `frontmatter` of your Markdown files, which is the section at the top surrounded by dashes.
-You may already have a field like title.
+Add `fields` by defining them in the `frontmatter` of your Markdown file.
+The `frontmatter` is the area at the top surrounded by dashes that includes post data like the title and date.
 ```
 ---
 title: "A Trip To the Zoo"